PetmeetlyPetmeetly

 Disqualifier in most parent-club guidance.

-Three numbers do most of the work in GSD mate selection: hip score, elbow score, and SOD1 status.
-Match a Fair-hipped female with a Good or Excellent male, not the other way around.
-Track elbow grades the same way, since elbow dysplasia is independent from hip dysplasia and the inheritance pattern is polygenic.
+Three numbers do most of the work: hip score, elbow score, and SOD1 status.
+Pair a Fair-hipped female with a Good or Excellent male, not the other way around.
+Track elbows the same way; elbow dysplasia is polygenic and independent of hips.

 DM (SOD1) pairing math